 The ability of your utilization review team to get a reasonable length of stay approved for your patients is absolutely crucial to both your patients’ chance of achieving long-term recovery and the financial sustainability of your organization.
 Yet we often ask our utilization review teams to work their magic with one or both hands tied behind their back.

-In many organizations, UR is asked to get at least 7 days of residential treatment approved for a seriously-ill patient based upon vague information such as this:
+In many organizations, UR is often asked to get at least 7 days of residential treatment approved for a seriously ill patient based upon vague information such as this:

 In order to have a fighting chance of having the payor authorize seven initial residential days, however, they’ll need to be able to provide definitive answers to these specific questions: